 Fifteen years later, the risk profile has flipped.
 Mechanical engineering has improved drastically; we rarely see panels flying off roofs anymore because the racking standards (AS/NZS 1170.2) are robust, and most local installers know how to bolt down for Region C.

-But while the mechanical risk has dropped, the electrical risk has skyrocketed.
+But while the mechanical risk has dropped, the electrical risk remains.

 In 2011, we didn’t have 10kWh of lithium storage bolted to the side of the house.
 We didn’t have rapid shutdown requirements or complex hybrid inverters managing export limits.
 We had simple systems for simple times.